Always leading the action when it comes to local and national sports, Allie LaForce tackles any challenge head on.

 She is an avid high school sports fan as well.
 The Vermilion, Ohio native was a reporter for Emmy-Award winning high school football show "Gridiron Glory," and has been attending the Ohio basketball state championships since she was eight years old.

 Her enthusiasm for sports runs in the family.
 Allie's father, Wade, played in two Stagg Bowls for the Wittenberg Tigers.
 Her mother, Lesa, was a tennis player and cheerleader at Kent State University.
-Her brother, Jack, is currently a linebacker for the Mount Union Purple Raiders and her sister, AuBree, is a four-sport standout at Vermilion High School.
+Her brother, Jack, was a linebacker for the Mount Union Purple Raiders and her sister, AuBree, was a four-sport standout at Vermilion High School.